 A strong analytics practice within an organization can be a great asset, and robust CRM data is critical for business continuity.
 By bringing the two together, there is an array of options and reports that can help the organization improve its outreach strategies, increase sales, gain knowledge about current clients, and ultimately provide better value to your clients.
 Consider a CRM to web analytics integration plan for your organization and the results will not disappoint.

-Google Analytics Certified Partner
+Cardinal Path is a Google Analytics Certified Partner